orsonteodoro/gcf2/profiles/gaming/README.md

       or live game streaming, we want to focus on actual gaming rather than wasting time fixing and finding the cause of availability loss.

-    - For competative gaming, hardening is not acceptable because of the -30% performance drop with Retpoline and the kernel has UBSan (3x worst case performance) and KASAN (2x worst case performance) enabled by default.
+    - For competitive gaming, hardening is not acceptable because of the -30% performance drop with Retpoline and the kernel has UBSan (3x worst case performance) and KASAN (2x worst case performance) enabled by default.
       It will studder gameplay or cause the computer to reset on false positive